top of page

 ABOUT US

-We are a distributed campaign, with freely available resources to activate individuals and groups in forming a deeper and more resilient relationship to nature and today’s crises whilst they find their voice and speak up for the Earth.
+We offer freely available resources to activate individuals and groups in forming a deeper and more resilient relationship with nature and today’s crises whilst they find their voice and speak up for the Earth.

 In 2020 Letters to the Earth was nominated Best Campaign by Julie’s Bicycle’s Creative Green Awards.
 In 2022 we won the inaugural Global Dimensions Teachers Choice Award for our 'deeply moving and motivating' educational and community resources.